crackleware/git-repli/README.md

 #### Just receive updates from collaborators:

-    $ cd GIT_REPO_DIR; git-repli-read-mail
+    $ cd GIT_REPO_DIR; git-repli-read-messages

 #### Configuration vars (managed with git-repli-set/get/list):

-- tag - tag inserted into email subject header, used to identify relevant emails
+- tag - tag inserted into message subject header, used to identify relevant messages
-- collaborators - list of collaborator email addresses
+- collaborators - list of collaborator addresses
-- plain - if 1, plain (unencrypted) emails are used
+- plain - if 1, plain (unencrypted) messages are used
-- readmail - command for getting relevant emails
+- readmessages - command for getting relevant messages
-- sendmail - command for sending emails
+- sendmessages - command for sending messages
 - protected_refs - regular expression for local refs that are protected during application of remote updates
-- open - if 1, enable open submission by unsigned emails
+- open - if 1, enable open submission by unsigned messages
-- refetching - if 1, support full synchronization, git-repli-sync could send emails
+- refetching - if 1, support full synchronization, git-repli-sync could send messages

 #### Notes: